 The irony is that it has a lot of merit

-As I say the irony is that there is a lot of sound thinking behind IRC timeboxing, it is just how the information is laid out – it can then become counter-productive.
-I'm quite happy to agree that it would have been best practice in the late 90s, but it just isn't today.
+As I say, the irony is that there is a lot of sound thinking behind IRC timeboxing, it is just how the information is laid out – it can then become counter-productive.
+I'm quite happy to agree that it could have been best practice in the late 90s, but it just isn't today.

-One of the key reasons for this is that many things can now take place, and usually do, in a timebox.
-Therefore, a timebox is full of many short items, many fast-moving items and very importantly many dependencies and therefore you cannot bring everything together very easily at the ‘end of day two’.
+One of the key reasons for this is that many things usually take place simultaneously in a timebox.
+Therefore, a timebox is full of many short items, many fast-moving items and very importantly many dependencies.
+Therefore you cannot usually bring everything together easily at the ‘end of day two’.

 The slightly sad thing about this is that in 2010/2011 we did have the opportunity to give guidance that was flexible as opposed to guidance that appears prescriptive.

 Describing the benefits of significant review points and the idea of a ending with a consolidation cycle would have equipped agile organisations, teams and managers with the tools and the thinking to make an informed judgement.
-However, once you start getting numbers on to a page in a handbook things start to go in a different direction.
+However, once you start getting numbers and diagrams on to a page in a handbook, things can start to go in a different direction and often do.

 My advice on how to use IRC timeboxing

-However, let me be clear, if you're taking the exam just go to page 55 in the manual and do exactly what it says.
+But just to be clear, if you're taking an AgilePM exam, just go to page 55 in the manual and do exactly what it says.

-In summary, I'm not sure whether you prefer the one-word answer or the ‘War and Peace’ version but the sentiment of your question, in my opinion, is actually correct - it's just a little bit too theoretical and doesn't really stand up for most ‘real-world’ situations.
+Thanks for getting this far in the article!
+As someone reading this, I'm not sure whether you prefer the one-word answer or the ‘War and Peace’ version, but the sentiment of the question in Brian's post, is in my opinion, actually correct - (as described) it is just a little bit too theoretical and doesn't really stand up to most ‘real-world’ situations.

 Just bear in mind there are there are still places where the prescriptive IRC timebox can be very beneficial.
-Although I think you were being somewhat ironic with your dressmaking comment (in the original LinkedIn post) I feel - making a wedding dress over two weeks in this style could be the best way to do it (as I say could be).
+Although I think Brian was being somewhat ironic with a dressmaking comment (in the original LinkedIn post) I feel - making a wedding dress over two weeks in this style could be the best way to do it (as I say could be).

-Finally, just remember the single most important thing to do when timeboxing, irrespective of what your preferred method, is to engage brain and do it collaboratively.
+Finally, just remember the single most important thing to do when timeboxing, irrespective of what your preferred method: use common sense and do it collaboratively.